 Bucs Training Camp Position Battles: Defensive Line

-Da’Quan Bowers has continued to disappoint.
+Da?Quan Bowers?has continued to disappoint.
 He showed up this offseason out of shape, the worst possible first impression you could make on a new coaching staff.?
-Last year, after the team parted ways with Michael Bennett, Schiano rode Bowers hard during camp for the same?issues he's facing this year — to get him conditioned and try to make him an every-down player.
+Last year, after the team parted ways with Michael Bennett, Schiano rode?Bowers?hard during camp for the same?issues he's facing this year?-- to get him conditioned and try to make him an every-down player.
 It didn't work.
-Will defensive line coach Joe Cullen, a protégé of Rod Marinelli, who's one of the best defensive line teachers in the business, be able to get through to him?
+Will defensive line coach Joe Cullen, a prot?g? of Rod Marinelli, who's one of the best defensive line teachers in the business, be able to get through to him?

 Personally, I think I've?seen more out of Gholston, at least from an effort standpoint.
 The same goes for Means.

 As far as defensive tackles?Akeem Spence, the starting nose tackle from last year, will take a back seat to Clinton McDonald, who was part of that ferocious Seahawks pass rush.
 Considering Spence had some off-the-field issues this offseason (he was arrested on a marijuana charge)?learning from a veteran like McDonald wouldn't be such a bad thing, especially considering the responsibilities here will be a bit different than last year.

 As far as backing up McCoy, Euclid Cummings, a highly-sought after undrafted free agent out of Georgia Tech, who?Cullen personally lured to Tampa Bay,?could be that guy.
 He's one of those players that possesses all the measurables you want at that position -- size, speed and pursuit.
 He just needs some refining and he'll certainly be one to watch, likely competing for that final spot along the D-line.